 Here is what I did to organize my standing desk cables.

-First, I opened the cable baskets box.
+First, I opened the cable basket box.
 I needed to find the correct place to attach the baskets without hitting the legs or the other standing desk cables.
 Some washers and screws needed to be attached before using them to screw the basket in place.

 Then, I took the screws/washers and added them between the wires on the baskets.
 They wanted eight screws to hold them in place.
 I found that I only needed four screws and washers for each basket.

 Now, it was time to add the cables to the basket.
-I wrapped the cables up as shown below and held them tight.
-Then, I used a velcro strip and wrapped it around.
+I wrapped the cables up, as shown below, and held them tight.
+Then, I used a Velcro strip and wrapped it around.

 Then, I added another velcro strip to hold the cable outside the wire basket.
 Note: I added the electrical strip on the basket and wrapped some of the cables up, so it wasn't showing that much.
-Keeping the desk fully extended, I wrapped the rest of the cables, so they didn't pull if the desk wasn't high enough.
+Keeping the desk fully extended, I wrapped the rest of the cables so they didn't pull if the desk wasn't high enough.

 The big reveal:

 And here is the after picture of the organized standing desk cables.
 I was able to store all my electronic cables in this basket.
 The other basket held the freestanding monitor cables and the standing desk cables.
 I am so pleased with the results.
 What do you think?